Bioconductor/bioconductor.org/content/help/workflows/annotation-data.md

 <h2 id="sample-workflow-ChipDb">Sample ChipDb Workflow</h2>

-The following psuedo-code illustrates a typical R / Bioconductor session using a ChipDb style package for information about a specific type of microarray.
+The following examples illustrates a typical R / Bioconductor session using a ChipDb style package for information about a specific type of microarray.
 It continues the [differential expression](/help/workflows/oligo-arrays/) workflow, taking a 'top